© Wonders of World Engineering 2014-24 contents | site map | contact us | cookie policy

 World’s Greatest Aqueduct

 Water for thirteen cities in southern California is brought from the Colorado River, across deserts and beneath mountains, in an aqueduct 242 miles long.
 Other aqueducts, built for distribution purposes, bring the total length of pipe to nearly 400 miles.
-One of the most remarkable examples of engineering works undertaken to provide a water supply for a large population is described in this chapter by Harold Shepstone.
+One of the most remarkable examples of engineering works undertaken to provide a water supply for a large population is described in this chapter.
 Water for the cities in the neighbourhood of Los Angeles, California, is brought a distance of nearly 300 miles from the Colorado River in an immense aqueduct.
 The building of this great aqueduct is but one of the major engineering feats undertaken for the supply of water for this region.

 A WOODEN JUMBO, or moveable scaffold, straddled the canal section of the Colorado aqueduct